Ahimsa Kids: Set Teachers & Child Coordinators

 Charlie is a funny kid, so at the end of his instructions he wrote that ‘it is always important to add your own flare’.
 Being two fun and silly soles, this then sparked Lori and Charlie to turn the lesson into a big food art competition.
 Their creations:

-Wet Games to Beat the Summer Heat: Protective Padding
+• Games to Beat the Summer Heat: Protective Padding

-Sufficed to say I thinks it’s been a little hotter then we’re use to in BC this summer.
-Rather then let our tempers boil over, I’ve got a few activities to help your kids cool down over the next couple of weeks.
-I’ve set them up like mini-Olympic Games competitions to add a bit of friendly sport in there.
+Sufficed to say it’s been a little hotter than we’re used to in BC this summer.
+Rather than let our tempers boil over, we’ve got a few games to beat the summer heat and cool down over the next couple of weeks from Erica Hargreave, the founder of Ahimsa Media (Digital, Interactive, Transmedia Storytelling Company), and Ahimsa Kids (Representing Set Teachers and Child Coordinators in BC).
+Take it away Erica!

 The first one: